this is what the text looks like. it isnt perfect, but it is what it is for now

 BetMGM NFL Totals

-There is no shortage of Over/Under bets to make for the NFL, including the aforementioned win total count, player props or points.
+There is no shortage of Over/Under NFL odds, including the aforementioned win total count, player props or points.

 For instance, BetMGM will offer player props to bet on, like whether Aaron Rodgers will throw for more or less than 284.5 yards, if he’ll rush for 24.5 yards or if he’ll throw for more or fewer than 2.5 touchdowns in a game.
 If you don’t like Rodgers to surpass those marks you can take the under or bet on Aaron Jones to go over or under 95.5 rushing yards and/or 47.5 receiving yards in a game.